 For the grittier, young professional seeking a full China experience, there is no other city like Beijing.

-Home to 100 billionaires (the most in the world), nearly 1,550 startups and tech firms, and countless corporations ranging from Fortune 500 and multinational companies, hardworking vibes are prevalent here.
-For hunting apartments, check out our guide here.
+Home to numerous billionaires, nearly 1,550 startups and tech firms, and countless corporations ranging from Fortune 500 to multinational companies, Beijing has a hardworking culture.
+For apartment hunting, check out our guide to renting in Beijing.

 Shanghai